AdaCore/spark2014/docs/guidance/main.rst

 should be inspected, but can be suppressed when they're deemed spurious, without risk of missing a critical issue for the soundness of the analysis.
 To see these warnings, run the tool in flow analysis mode with warnings enabled.
-Select :menuselection:`SPARK --> Examine All` menu, in the GPS panel, select the :guilabel:`flow` mode, uncheck the :guilabel:`Do not report warnings` and :guilabel:`Report checks proved` boxes, and click :guilabel:`Execute`.
+Select :menuselection:`SPARK --> Examine All` menu, in the GNAT Studio panel, select the :guilabel:`flow` mode, uncheck the :guilabel:`Do not report warnings` and :guilabel:`Report checks proved` boxes, and click :guilabel:`Execute`.